What is Customer Satisfaction?

 Also, think about intelligent call routing when your customer is identified on the IVR and directed to the queue, processed by the agents with the required qualification.

 3. Leverage technologies

 Technology can also be one of the ways how to increase customer satisfaction in your call center.
 You can leverage it in two ways.

 The first is offering self-service tools such as the IVR menu or chatbot in your web chat.
-IVR helps your customers to get their simple questions answered: account balance, purchase delivery status, etc. Or make some simple actions such as changing pricing plans, requesting a callback, etc. Chatbots can perform a similar function in your web chat module.
+IVRS (interactive voice response system) helps your customers to get their simple questions answered: account balance, purchase delivery status, etc. Or make some simple actions such as changing pricing plans, requesting a callback, etc. Chatbots can perform a similar function in your web chat module.
 Self-service tools give you two benefits at once: they free up your agents for more difficult tasks and save your customers’ time.